alelapi/devops-interview-preparation/docs/aws/sam.md

 # AWS SAM (Serverless Application Model) Documentation

 ## Overview
-AWS SAM is an open-source framework for building serverless applications.
+The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
 It extends AWS CloudFormation to provide a simplified way to define serverless applications.
+It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
+With just a few lines per resource, you can define the application you want and model it using YAML.

+SAM supports the following resource types:

+- AWS::Serverless::Api
+- AWS::Serverless::Application
+- AWS::Serverless::Function
+- AWS::Serverless::HttpApi
+- AWS::Serverless::LayerVersion
+- AWS::Serverless::SimpleTable
+- AWS::Serverless::StateMachine

 ## Key Components